SolarNova88/Test-Builder/README.md

 See `data/README_PROCEDURES.md` for the step-by-step procedure we will follow whenever you paste source material and instruct to create/update a test.

 For a quick start, open `INTAKE_TEMPLATE.md` at the project root, fill in the three big inputs (Category, Subcategory, Source Content), and share it with me in Cursor.
 I’ll take it from there and run the scanner.
 After processing, I’ll clear those three fields so it’s ready for next time.

+### Importing JSON (optional)

+- Open `http://localhost:8080/public/import.html` to paste ready-made JSON.
+The app will save it to `categories/<Category>/<Subcategory>/questions.json` and refresh counts.

+### JSON Authoring Prompt (optional)

+If you prefer generating JSON yourself with ChatGPT or similar, use this prompt:

+Convert the following study content into an array of JSON multiple-choice questions following this exact schema: id (string), question (string), choices (array of 2+ strings), answerIndex (number, 0-based), explanation (string, optional), difficulty (string: easy|medium|hard, optional).
+Only return valid JSON (no commentary).